Skip to content

 Note: tests/test_continuation_search.py requires greenlet and is skipped if not installed.

-Writing good test/1 clauses
+Writing good Test/1 clauses

 • Each test should be a single rule with a descriptive string as the argument.

-• Test bodies can use any predicates defined in the module, plus builtins like append, member, etc.
+• Test bodies can use any predicates defined in the module, plus builtins like append, Member, etc.

-• Use == for CLP(FD) arithmetic equality on computed results: test("check") <- (some_pred(X), X == expected).
-For ground integers this behaves like equality; for Vars it posts a CLP(FD) constraint.
+• Use == for CLP(ℤ) arithmetic equality on computed results: Test("check") <- (SomePred(X), X == expected).
+For ground integers this behaves like equality; for Vars it posts a CLP(ℤ) constraint.

-• Use equivalent(X, Y) for structural equality (the old == behavior) when comparing non-integer terms.
+• Use structural_eq(X, Y) for structural equality (Prolog ==/2) when comparing non-integer terms.

-• Use := for arithmetic: test("arith") <- (N := 2 + 3, N == 5).
+• Use == for arithmetic: Test("arith") <- (N == 2 + 3, N == 5).

 See also: Examples — for real test predicates used in example programs.